benmvp/slides/2020/reactglobal/perfect-lib.md

   * Can also check what percentage of your code has been tested
   * The goal with coverage is to make sure you cover edge case branches
   * Unit testing is huge in keeping your lib bug-free
-  * But of course it depends on you actually _writing_ tests
+  * So you actually have to write some tests

 /////
 <!-- .slide: data-background="url(../../img/perfect-lib/katka-pavlickova-Sf5Q7Ljjf58-volkswagen-beetles-unsplash.jpg) no-repeat center" data-background-size="cover" -->